Fabien-Pinna/room-scene/README.md

-# r3f-vite-starter
+# Room scene

-A boilerplate to build R3F projects
+A scene of my room made on blender by me and displayed with R3F

 ```
 yarn